-2.9.1 Introduction

-- 1. The consultant shall prepare the contract documents that consist of the project manual, the drawings, and addenda. - 2.
+- 2.9.1 Introduction - 1.
+Information in this section will be used by the consultants in the preparation of the contract documents that consist of the project manual, the drawings, and addenda. - 2.
 The term "Project Manual" refers to the written portion of the contract documents. - a.
 Bid forms (Bid for Lump Sum, Bidders Statement of Qualifications, MBE/WBE Evaluation) - b.
 General Conditions for Construction Contract - c.
 Special Conditions - d.
 Prevailing Wage Rates - e.
 Specifications - 3.
 The term "Drawings" refers to the graphic portrayal of elements included within the scope of the contract documents. - 4.
-There should be no duplication between portions of the contract documents; instead, they should be complementary.

-2.9.2 General

-- 1. The consultant shall develop the Contract documents to be complete and ready for seals and signatures.
-Contract document originals will be sealed, signed, and dated by the consultant of record prior to printing of bid documents. - 2.
-The consultant shall make all corrections to drawings and specifications identified during design development and subsequent intermediate reviews in the contract documents. - 3.
-The consultant shall provide a final logic bar chart schedule for project construction and identify the critical path.
+There should be no duplication between portions of the contract documents; instead, they should be complementary. - 2.9.2 General - 1.
+Contract documents will be complete and ready for seals and signatures.
+Contract document originals will be sealed, signed and dated by the consulant of record prior to printing of bid documents. - 2.
+All corrections to drawings and specifications identified during design development and subsequent intermediate reviews will be completed. - 3.
+The consultant will provide a final logic bar chart schedule for project construction and identify the critical path.
 The schedule will include purchase and delivery activities and durations for all major equipment and building components. - 4.
-The consultant shall provide a revised, detailed construction estimates will be submitted.
+Revised, detailed construction estimates will be submitted.
 These estimates will become the basis for the University estimate to be used at bid opening.
 The estimates will include separate estimated costs for any construction alternates included in the bid documents but not part of the base bid.
-Follow the cost estimate format in the appendix. - 5.
-During the construction bidding, the consultant will accept and reply to all contractor inquiries relating to clarification and interpretation of the plans and specifications.
+Follow the cost estimate format in the appendix.

+5. During the construction bidding, the consultant will accept and reply to all contractor inquiries relating to clarification and interpretation of the plans and specifications.
 These questions and answers will be formally documented, and those that identify significant change or clarification will form the basis of a formal contract addendum prior to actual contract award.
 The consultant will participate in all pre-bid meetings and publish minutes of those meetings.